mjh1308/spam_filter/README.md

 ### How to Run the "nb_classifier.py" Program:
 1. Download this repository onto your local machine

-2. Start a new terminal session and access the directory that the repository is saved in
+2. Start a new terminal session and access the directory that the repository is saved in **(make sure all files and folders listed above are in this same directory)**

 3. Start the program by entering the command: ```python nb_classifier.py``` then ```python``` to access the Python console

 4. Execute the import statement: ```import nb_classifier as nb```

 5. To create and train the classifier, enter the command:

 ```model = nb.SpamFilter("datasets/train/spam", "datasets/train/ham", 1e-5)```

 6. After processing the training dataset, the model can be tested against unseen emails in the "test" subfolder